burak231708/masked_FALCON/README.md

 # Masking Falcon

-Masked implementation of the FALCON post-quantum signature in C for computers
+Masked implementation of the FALCON post-quantum signature in C for computers.

 ## Table of Contents
 - [Description](#description)